vitkolos/notes-ipp/semestr6/dialogue-systems/exam.md

 	- sound that distinguishes meaning
 	- changing it for another would change meaning (**d**og → **f**og)
 - What are the main distinguishing characteristics of different vowel phonemes (both how they're produced and perceived)?
+	- production – influenced by vocal tract shape
 		- raised tongue position – front, central, back
 		- jaw/tongue height – open, open-mid, close-mid, close
 		- shape of lips – round, non-round
+	- perception – depends on which formants are present in the spectrum or not (which are suppressed)
 - What are the main approaches to grapheme-to-phoneme conversion in TTS?
 	- main approaches: pronouncing dictionaries + rules
 		- rules are good for languages with regular orthography (spelling)